-There is no shortcut to passing your US visa interview as an international student applying for a F-1 student visa.
+There is no shortcut to passing your US visa interview as an international student applying for an F-1 student visa.
 A successful US visa interview requires preparation, just like with your US university application and the other parts of the visa application process.
-To prepare, you can practice answering your F-1 visa interview questions.
+To prepare, you can practice answering your American embassy interview questions for a student visa.

 What to Expect During Your F-1 Visa Interview

 Our guide provides a list of answers to possible questions for the student visa interview, covering the most common F-1 visa interview questions you can expect at your embassy or consulate.
 You can learn more about F-1 student visas by visiting the U.S. Department of State website.

 How To Dress for Your F-1 Visa Interview

 First impressions are always important, so think carefully about what to wear for the US visa interview.
 Choosing the right attire can highlight your professionalism and seriousness.
 While there are no written rules on what to wear for your visa interview, there are standard norms and expectations you should follow.
 Here are some tips for appropriate interview clothing and styling.

 Dress formally — Due to the formal nature of the F-1 visa interview, it is always advisable to choose professional options: dress shirts, ties, suits, pantsuits, and jackets.